Tensor network noise characterization for near-term quantum computers: Tensor network procedure for noise characterization

 Finally, the complete loss function used to drive learning process is then given by

 where $\eta \in \mathbb{R}$ is a hyperparameter tuning the importance of the TP condition in the training process.
-In all our numerical simulations we set $\eta = 1.2$, which was found to consistently ensure a good convergence to a properly normalized LPDO, $\Tr[\Lambda_{\bm{\theta}}] \approx 2^n$, at the end of training.
+In all our numerical simulations we set $\eta = 1.2$, which was \mar{heuristically} found to consistently ensure a good convergence to a properly normalized LPDO, $\Tr[\Lambda_{\bm{\theta}}] \approx 2^n$, at the end of training. \mar{While different choices don't impact the end results sensibly, these may result either in slower convergence times towards physically meaningful solutions, or to solutions having incorrect ---but still close, if $\eta \approx 1$--- trace.
+Also, we note that such hyperparameter could be itself adapted during training, but we leave this investigation as a topic for future studies.}

 Despite its effectiveness in training the LPDO, the loss function~\eqref{eq:loss_function} does not satisfy the symmetry requirement for a true distance and has a limited physical interpretation.
 For this reason, we measure the reconstruction error in the characterization procedure through the quantity